Art storage facility

 Artefacts at Depot Boijmans Van Beuningen

-The Depot will feature five climate zones, each with a unique climate environment maintained by a climate control system, to suit the artworks and their specific needs.
+The Depot features five climate zones, each with a unique climate environment maintained by a climate control system, to suit the artworks and their specific needs.

-The climate zones will be tailored to support the artefacts made of different materials such as metal, plastic, organic / inorganic, black-and-white and colour photography.
+The climate zones have been tailored to support the artefacts made of different materials such as metal, plastic, organic/inorganic, black-and-white and colour photography.

-The artefacts will be wrapped, hung from a rack, displayed in a cabinet or exhibited in the display cases in the atrium.
-The atrium will have 13 suspended display cases made of glass and toughened steel.
+The artefacts are wrapped, hung from a rack, displayed in a cabinet, or exhibited in the display cases in the atrium.
+The atrium has 13 suspended display cases made of glass and toughened steel.

-The prints, drawings and photographs will be stored in enclosed spaces but will be available for the viewing of visitors upon request.
+The prints, drawings, and photographs are stored in enclosed spaces but are available for the viewing of visitors upon request.

-The largest display case will have dimensions of 602cm x 506cm x 508cm and will be displayed on the sixth floor of the building.
-The display cases will have a combined volume of approximately 400m³.
+The largest display case has dimensions of 602cm x 506cm x 508cm and is displayed on the sixth floor of the building.
+The display cases have a combined volume of approximately 400m³.

-Depot Boijmans Van Beuningen will be an energy-neutral building through the use of geothermal heat exchange, high-performance insulation, solar panels, and LED lighting.
+Depot Boijmans Van Beuningen is intended to be an energy-neutral building through the use of geothermal heat exchange, high-performance insulation, solar panels, and LED lighting.

-The building’s basement will be used for rainwater harvesting for irrigation and toilet facilities.
+The building’s basement is used for rainwater harvesting for irrigation and toilet facilities.
 The water storage and green roofs will minimise the building’s water run-off.

-The Depot is designed by MVRDV and the atrium is designed by Marieke van Diemen.
-A team of Marieke van Diemen, DerksdenBoer Interior Architecture, and MVRDV is responsible for the design of 3D Maze.
+The Depot was designed by MVRDV and the atrium was designed by Marieke van Diemen.
+A team of Marieke van Diemen, DerksdenBoer Interior Architecture, and MVRDV was responsible for the design of the 3D Maze.

 MVRDV partnered with John Körmeling and Marieke van Diemen to develop the entrance and atrium while Concrete provided the interior design of the rooftop restaurant.
 Pipilotti Rist was contracted to design an installation for the building.
 MTD Landscape Architects assisted in designing the forest.

-BAM Construction and Engineering won a contract to perform the construction works.
+BAM Construction and Engineering secured the contract to perform the construction works.
 ABT Building Envelope Engineering provided façade engineering and also assisted with the technical design for the interior of the building, along with fire and burglary safety.